Ministry of Defence (Spain): Chain of Command

+Although they are important positions within the Military Administration, neither the Secretary of State for Defense, the Under-Secretary nor the Secretary-General for Defense Policy has military authority.

 Headquarters

 Buenavista Palace, headquarters of the Ministry of War since 1847 and of the Ministry of Defence from 1977 to 1981.

 The first military departments —War and Navy— were headquartered at the royal residence, first in the Royal Alcázar from 1714 to 1734, briefly in the Royal Palace of Buen Retiro since 1734 and in the Royal Palace when its construction was finished.
 In 1826, due to the lack of space in the Royal Palace, they relocated to the Palace of Marqués de Grimaldi.
 However, a fire in 1846 forced all government departments to be relocated and only the Ministry of the Navy stayed in that Palace.
 The Ministry of War installed in the Buenavista Palace in 1847, a building that previously housed some military facilities.

 In 1915, given the poor state of the Grimaldi Palace, a new headquarters for the Ministry of the Navy was built.
 With the creation of the Ministry of the Air in 1939, the same thing happened and by the 1950s the new Ministry already occupied its own palace in Moncloa Square.

 Already during the democratic transition, in 1977 the new Ministry of Defence was created, being headquartered in the Palacio de Buenavista until 1981.
 That year, all central services were moved out to a large building located at number 109 Paseo de la Castellana (belonging to the Ministry of Culture and that previously had been the headquarters of the Ministry of Information and Tourism) in which it still remains today.
 As for the other three palaces, they continued to belong to the department but became the general headquarters of the Army branches.